yast/yast-installation/doc/control-file.md

 ```

 -   (boolean) *debug\_workflow* - defines whether steps with the very
-    same name in workflow should not be collapsed.
-If *true* steps are
+    same name in the workflow should not be collapsed.
+If *true*, those steps are
     not collapsed and a step ID is added after the step name.
 The
     default is *false*.
 This feature should be off in the production
     phase.